vincoss/xamarin.samples/src/App_DevResources/Readme.txt

-Finish the Dapper Sqlite provider samples font iconst sample for each platoform iOS not working
+Finish the Dapper Sqlite sample provider samples, see fluentmigration with dapper font iconst sample for each platoform iOS not working